Rethinking Breiman's Dilemma in Neural Networks: Phase Transitions of Margin Dynamics

 \begin{theorem} Given $\gamma_{1}$ and $\gamma_{2}$ such that $\gamma_2>\gamma_{1}\geq 0$ and $\Delta:=\gamma_2 - \gamma_1\geq 0$, for any $\delta>0$, with probability at least $1-\delta$, along the training epoch $t=1,\ldots,T$, the following holds for each $f_t$,

 where $C_{\gH} = 4K\RC_{n}(\gH_1)$. \end{theorem} \begin{remark} In particular, when we take $\gamma_1=0$ and $\gamma_{2}=\gamma>0$, the bound above becomes,

 \end{remark}

+\begin{remark} Recently \cite{Poggio_memo91} investigates for normalized networks, the strong linear relationship between cross-entropy training loss and test loss when the training epochs are large enough.
+However, the bound here is applied to the whole training process for all epoch $t$, that enables us to find early stopping time $t^*$ by looking at change points of $\eP_n 1[\zeta(\nf_t(x),y)<\gamma_{2}]$ in dynamics of high training margin distributions that will be discussed below. \end{remark}

-Theorem \ref{thm:marg-err} says, we can bound the normalized test margin distribution $\eP[\zeta(\nf_{t}(x),y) < \gamma_{1}]$ by the normalized training margin distribution $\eP_n [\zeta(\nf_t(x),y)<\gamma_{2}]$.
-Recently \cite{Poggio_memo91} investigates for normalized networks, the strong linear relationship between cross-entropy training loss and test loss when the training epochs are large enough.
-As a contrast, we consider the whole training process and normalized margins.
-In particular, we hope to predict the trend of generalization (test) error by choosing $\gamma_{1}=0$ and a proper $\gamma$ such that the training margin errors $\eP_n [\zeta(\nf_t(x_i),y_i)<\gamma]$ enjoy a high correlation with test error up to a monotone transform.
-For this purpose, the following facts are important.
-First, we do not expect the bound, for example (\ref{eq:marg-err}), is tight for every choice of $\gamma>0$, instead we hope there exists some $\gamma$ such that the training margin error nearly monotonically changes with generalization error.
+Theorem \ref{thm:marg-err} says that, one can bound the normalized test margin distribution $\eP[\zeta(\nf_{t}(x),y) < \gamma_{1}]$ by the normalized training margin distribution $\eP_n [\zeta(\nf_t(x),y)<\gamma_{2}]$.
+In particular, one hopes to predict the trend of generalization (test) error by choosing $\gamma_{1}=0$ and a proper $\gamma>$ such that the high training margin errors $\eP_n [\zeta(\nf_t(x_i),y_i)<\gamma]$ enjoy a high correlation with test error up to a monotone transform.
+To achieve this goal, the following facts makes it possible. \begin{itemize} \item First, we do not expect the bound, for example (\ref{eq:marg-err}), is tight for every choice of $\gamma>0$, instead we hope there exists some $\gamma$ such that the training margin error almost changes monotonically with generalization error.